OmerRosler/wg21/TEST.md

   [Drafting notes can be used to provide comments for reviewers that are explicitly not to be included in the specification.]{.draftnote}

-  [It is also possible to indicate the a note is for a specific `audience` via this optional attribute.]{.draftnote audience="the reader"}
+  [It is also possible to indicate the a notes is for a specific `audience` via this optional attribute.]{.draftnote audience="the reader"}

 # Citation